 “Menopause is a normal physiological process in a woman’s life.
 Understanding and being prepared for this phase in your life will mean you are in a good position to meet the challenges of this life stage and to maintain your quality of life”, Dr Nicky Keay

 If you don’t already, begin to track your periods – especially before your 40s – so you know what is normal for you.
 That way, you will know if your periods are becoming irregular.

 Finally, begin to put in place lifestyle changes now that will help your long-term health such as a diet to support heart and bone health and building in resistance training into your exercise routine.

-Understanding whether you are perimenopausal or menopausal is the first step to helping you on the road to a better life, which is where simple blood tests can help you identify the cause of changes that are taking place in your body.
-The tests will also help exclude any other medical issues that might be causing similar symptoms and need addressing.
+Understanding whether you are perimenopausal or menopausal is the first step to helping you on the road to a better life, which is where MyFORM™ can help by mapping out all four hormones across your menstrual cycle and identifying your ovarian responsiveness.

 If you are finding it difficult to get support, then there are menopause clinics where you can receive further help and advice.
 We’ve also included a list of resources below that you may find helpful.